survivant/quarkus/ACTIONS.md

 ### Non-root user

-GitHub Actions should not run with administrator privileges, so will need to be run in a dedicated account.
+GitHub Actions should not run with administrator privileges, so they will need to be run in a dedicated account.
 Make an account for the actions runner.
 The steps below assume the account has the name `githubactions`.
 It's usually easiest to do account creation in the GUI, via a VNC connection.
 Users are managed in the **Users and Groups** section of the Settings app.